 - Engaging Children in Farm to Preschool Activities

 - Health and Safety for Childcare Meals and School Gardens

 The Farm to Preschool website is part of the National Farm to School Network and designed to function as a clearinghouse of resources from programs around the country and as a means to network with existing and emerging efforts.

 Videos & Webinars

 An 11-part series brought to you by USDA Food and Nutrition Services, guides you through the USDA Farm to School Planning Toolkit.
 Served up in bite-sized 30 minute webinars, the series offers questions to consider and helpful resources to reference when starting or growing a farm to school program.
 Guest speakers join the webinars to share their hands on farm to school experiences.
-Access the videos and webinars at the link below.
+Find our more at Farm to School Resources and Farm to School Information.